Skip to content

 • Focusing more on the quality of life beyond decent pay

 Beyond pay—and beyond paying for over time—there is the quality of life.
 The external factors in a worker’s lives matter.
 Things such as child or elderly care, commute, health, and living conditions must factor into how an organization treats all their workers beyond paying them decently.
-Studies found that family-supporting behaviors helped instill work-life balance and health, leading workers to higher job satisfaction, better job performance, and less interest in leaving their jobs.
+Studies find that family-supporting behaviors help instill work-life balance and health.
+They lead workers to higher job satisfaction, better job performance, and less interest in leaving their jobs.
 Another significant issue is how many organizations offer only non-permanent, non-full-time jobs to shirk their responsibilities of providing these benefits.
 Contract workers, part-time employees, interns, and other forms of labor deserve more than decent pay, too.

 • Elevating nondiscrimination policy to anti-discrimination